thomasprost/akinoyusei.com/content/blog/improving-wordpress-security/index.md

 What works for me :

 - Have 2 or even better 3 environments : test, staging and production.
 - If I can, set up the project through [Bedrock](https://roots.io/bedrock/) to have a more secure structure and easier way to manage updates.
 Not always possible when maintaining websites made by someone else / have limitations on a server set up by client.
-If not using Bedrock (or similar option), I don't version WordPress but usually I version third-party plugins to keep track of changes / easily roll back when bugs arise (I know that many developers don' version third party plugins).
+If not using Bedrock (or similar option), I don't version WordPress but usually I version third-party plugins to keep track of changes / easily roll back when bugs arise (I know that many developers don't version third party plugins).
 - Update WordPress and plugins on test.
 Check that unit tests pass and check with clients that everything is ok.
 Commit the changes and create a release branch for staging server.
 Check, check, check with client.
 Merge release into main.
 Update production.
 - For a better application lifecycle, implement a CI/CD strategy with your team / client.
   /!\ For own code changes, use pull requests if working in a team.